-To be eligible for the Age Pension you must be under the income and Assets Test limits.
+To be paid Age Pension, you must be under the income and assets test limits.

-If both the Income and Assets Test apply to you, your payment will be determined by whichever test gives you the lowest Age Pension rate.
+Your payment will be determined by whichever test gives you the lowest Age Pension rate.

-You are required to report your income and assets to Centrelink.
+You are required to report your income and assets value to Centrelink.